shridharmalimca/iOSDev/iOS/Swift 3.0/AlertController/ReadMe.md

 6) Connect UIButton outlet and action to ViewController, Select Assistant Editor for connection in ViewController xib and ViewController code.
 Follow sequence show in below screenshot.
 ![Connection UIButton] (https://github.com/shridharmalimca/Shridhar.github.io/blob/master/iOS/Swift%203.0/AlertController/Step%206.png)

+After click on "Connect"  Button you will get @IBOutlet connection code in ViewController

+![@IBOutlet Connection] ()
+7) Once done with outlet connection you have to connect action for event in ViewController code.
+![IBAction connection] ()